LukVic/vae-generator-for-particle-physics/README.md

 ## Usage
 ### On lxplus
-The preprocessing part has to be done on the lxplus server since the root ntuples are to large too be copied.
+The preprocessing part has to be done on the lxplus server since the root ntuples are too large to be copied.
 The command
 ```python
 python preprocess_rdf.py
 ```
-the script runs the script that produces preprocessed data suitable for training of the generator and classifier.
+runs the script that produces preprocessed data suitable for the training of the generator and classifier.

 ## On private machine